jrandj/redhat/README.md

         ```shell
 		ls /dev/sda1 # using this disk
 		mkdir -p /home/containers/disk1
-		podman run --privileged -it -v /home/containers/disk1:/mnt docker.io/library/httpd /bin/bash #  --privileged to allow with SELinux, -it for interactive terminal, -v to mount, and provide a terminal
+		podman run --privileged -it -v /home/containers/disk1:/mnt docker.io/library/httpd /bin/bash #  --privileged to allow with SELinux, -it for interactive terminal, -v to mount, and /bin/bash to provide a terminal
         ```

 ### Exercises